josseyj/relearn-cheat-sheets/scala/PITCHME.md

       ```scala
         val nums = Vector(1, 2, 3)
       ```
-    * There is immutable and mutable versions
+    * There are immutable and mutable versions

 +++
 * Sequences (@color[red](**Seq**))